 [[Alternative 3:] The Supplier must deliver the Services in accordance with the Customer's schedule [, cf. Appendix 1]

-[Cooperation Organization]
+[Organization of the cooperation]

-[In order to provide the Services and to promote the necessary co-operation, the Parties must participate loyally in the agreed co-operation organization, cf. Appendix 5.]
+[In order to provide the Services and to promote the necessary co-operation, the Parties must participate loyally in the agreed organization of the co-operation, cf. Appendix 5.]

 Intellectual Property Rights